anupamadeo/Menu-Help-App/README.md

 Hardly any tools available that would help you select what you want to eat without going through entire menu.

-A project is about building a tool that would save time and effort of reading the entire menu just to select what you want to eat.
+This project is about building a tool that would save time and effort of reading the entire menu just to select what you want to eat.

 A tool that would quickly answer queries such as What is the price of the dish?
 Or What is the cheapest item on the menu?